imgly/IMGLYEngine-swift/README.md

 # IMGLYEngine

-**IMGLYEngine** for iOS is a fully customizable, simple-to-use design editor.
+The (**IMGLYEngine**) for iOS is the rendering engine that powers CE.SDK.

 Seamlessly integrate it into any iOS app with just a few lines of code.
-The editor combines the best of layout, typography and photo editing. **IMGLYEngine** also facilitates both template creation and adaption workflows, also featuring constraints and text placeholders for database automations.
+The engine enables automated image processing as well as building creative editing experiences.

-This package contains the Swift version of **IMGLYEngine**, the core of our SDK.
-It is suitable for integrating image processing into SwiftUI or UIKit applications.
+This package contains the Swift version of the **IMGLYEngine**, the core of our SDK.
+It is suitable for integrating image processing and editing into SwiftUI or UIKit applications.

-Visit our [website](https://img.ly) for more tutorials on how to integrate and customize the engine for your specific use-case.
+Visit our [website](https://img.ly/docs/cesdk) for more tutorials on how to integrate and customize the engine for your specific use case.

 ## Integration